otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 TODO: extend.

 ## V. Conclusion
-_(approx. 1-2 pages)_

 ### Free-Form Visualization
-In this section, you will need to provide some form of visualization that emphasizes an important quality about the project.
-It is much more free-form, but should reasonably support a significant result or characteristic about the problem that you want to discuss.
-Questions to ask yourself when writing this section:
-- _Have you visualized a relevant or important quality about the problem, dataset, input data, or results?_
-- _Is the visualization thoroughly analyzed and discussed?_
-- _If a plot is provided, are the axes, title, and datum clearly defined?_

 I consider learning curves to be an interesting aspect of machine learning problems in general and for this project in particular.
 It was quite helpful to have a look at them to assess how the algorithms are performing.
 We could have a look at the curves of the final solution.

 ![learning_curve](https://github.com/otacke/udacity-machine-learning-engineer/blob/master/submissions/capstone_project/viz/learning_curve.png "Learning Curve")